 The TLDD has incorporated OIMS user training and all components of the OIMS into the Parole Officer Training Academy (POTA).
 POTA currently spends a total of 98 hours training the OIMS systems to include 44 hours on the Parole Violation and Revocation (PVAR) system.
-Additionally, all employees have access to OIMS support staff and the OIMS user manuals.
+Additionally, all employees have access to TLDD training staff and the POTA user manuals after completion of initial training.